-Cheaper phones under $200 have a mix of modern features with some of the best legacy features you can't find on more-expensive phones.
-You can get a phone with a 6.5-inch screen and multiple cameras, plus a headphone jack and expandable storage with a microSD card slot.
+The best phones under $200 offer a mix of modern features alongside legacy ports you can't find on today's more expensive phones.
+For example, you can get a phone with a 6.5-inch screen and multiple cameras, plus a headphone jack and expandable storage with a microSD card slot.

-However these phones might run slower than a more-expensive phone, lack NFC for contactless payments, may only receive one software update and most of them won't support speedier 5G connections.
-But when it comes to using the phone itself, you'll still be able to install most apps from the Google Play Store, and these phones will receive a few years of security updates that should keep away most malicious threats.
+However, there are other tradeoffs to keep in mind.
+Phones under $200 will likely run slower than their pricier counterparts, lack NFC for contactless payments, may only receive one software update and most of them won't support speedier 5G connections.
+But you can have peace of mind knowing that they can support most apps from the Google Play Store and will receive a few years of security updates.

 Samsung also plans to support this phone with at least four years of security updates, which at this price range is as good as it gets.
 On the software side it's less clear how many Android versions are scheduled, but the phone ships with Android 11 to start.

-Even though the Galaxy A13 is replacing the Galaxy A12, you can still find the $180 Samsung phone at US carriers, although it appears to be discontinued on Samsung's website.
+Even though Samsung's Galaxy A13 has succeeded the Galaxy A12, you can still find the $180 Samsung phone at some US carriers, although it is otherwise discontinued on Samsung's website.
+For instance, the Galaxy A12 is available at Straight Talk wireless at a lower $130 price.
 According to Counterpoint Research, the A12 was the best-selling Android phone of 2021, even outselling Apple's iPhone SE (2020).

 In our Galaxy A12 review, we found the phone took nicer photos than the cheaper Galaxy A03S thanks to its four-camera array with a 16-megapixel main camera, but it was still hindered by the same 32GB of onboard storage seen across all of Samsung's sub-$200 phones.

-For the $10 difference, it's likely better to get the Galaxy A13 for that phone's 50-megapixel main camera.
+While we haven't tested the Galaxy A13, it's possible that the $190 4G-only version of that phone is worth considering for its 50-megapixel main camera.
 But if you do plan to buy the Galaxy A12, know that the phone's 3GB of memory handled multitasking well during our review, but experienced some lag when shifting between horizontal and vertical screen orientations.